ujjwallsrivastavaa/AskPDF/README.md

 ## Usage

-Once the LangChain application is running, follow these steps to use it:
+Once the AskPDF application is running, follow these steps to use it:

 1. Upload PDF documents using the file uploader on the sidebar.
 2. Select the model you want to use (Gemini or OpenAI) from the sidebar radio button.